-Structures earthquake-proof, to mitigate the impact of floods, and to stave of the worst of humicanes.
-Yet, these solutions don't come cheap and are sadly not affordable everywhere.
-In such a situation building skills and insights of key stakeholders becomes the most viable solution," he said.
-Dr. Kaushalendra Pratap Singh, the head of the Department of Social Work and convenor highlighted
+"Every day, engineers and scientists come up with climate and disaster smart solutions to make structures earlinguake-proof, to mitigate the impact of floods, and to stave of the worst of huminanes.
+Yet, these solutions don't come cheap and are sadly not affordable everywhere, in such a situation building slabs and insights of key stakeholders becomes the most valide solution," he said.
+Dr. Kaushalendar Pirtags Singh, the head of the Department of Social Work and convence highlighted the need for capacity-building programmes substantiating with essent figures that show that 68 more and end label is and solution to donoth."
+Given the overant to floodic sol 8 and solutions on 8 here the solution of the

 Dr. Kaushalendra Pratap Singh, the head of the Department of Social Work and convence highlighted the need for capacity-building programmes substantiating with recent figures that show that 68 percent of India's land is prone to drought, 60 percent to earthquakes, 12 percent to floods and 8 percent to cyclones, making indu one of the top disaster prone courtries in the world.
 "75 percent of the Northeast is under constant threat of flood and landslide and 45 percent of Assam is affected with flood especially during monsion every year.
-In addition to tremendous loss of fife and property, these and other recurring disasters such as fire result in huge displacement, migration and other resultant problems," he informed.
-The eight hours long seminar received an overwhelming response from over 700 applicants from across the country cutting across disciplines and occupations.
+In addition to tremendous loss of fife and property, these and other recurring disasters such as fire result in huge displacement, migration and property, these and other recurring disasters such as fire result in huge displacement, migration and other resultant problems," he informed.
+The eight hours long seminar received an overwhelming response from over 700 applicants from on-disaster-risk-reduction/

-https://arunachaltimes.in/index.php/2020/06/20/rgu-conducts-online-progon-disaster-risk-reduction/
+The eight hours long seminar received an overwhelming response from over 700 applicants from across the country cutting across disciplines and occupations. https://arunachaltimes.in/index.php/2020/06/20/rgu-conducts-online-prog-